-Pro-Tip: Get inspiration for neutral colors in Spark Post.
+Pro-Tip: Get inspiration for neutral colors in Spark Post Color Palette.
 You can do this by starting from a solid background color.
-Post will suggest basic colors across the spectrum.
+Spark Post Photo Editor will suggest basic colors across the spectrum.
 Tap into a neutral color you like to explore the shades and grab the hex value.
 Alternatively you can derive inspiration from a photo–try searching for things like “neutral” or “sand” in Spark Post’s free image search, then explore the palettes Spark Post auto-generates.

 2. Add Two “Pop” Colors

 Next, we need to add some color to the canvas.
 These are going to be your main colors that represent your brand.
 This is the color that grabs the attention of your audience and becomes the star of your visual identity.
 Go for vibrant tones that play well together.
 Here, it’s important to think about what your brand stands for and the mood you want to set.
 Here’s a quick primer on what brands need to know to use color effectively.
 In its simplest terms, cool colors (blue and green, for example) tend to have a calming effect, while warm colors (reds and oranges) tend to excite.
 You might choose a cool palette as your main colors and then add a pop of warm colors to liven it up.